blacklightpy/vaultofknowledge/Talmud.md

 It is called the Torah Shebaal Peh (Oral Torah), and is a continuation of the Torah Shebichsav (Written Torah).
+It is also called the Shas (Six), referring to the Six Orders of the Talmud.

 Versions: